Our Embryology Lab

 Our First Embryology Laboratory

 Our first embryology laboratory was built in 1999 at the Good Samaritan Hospital in Northwest Portland, using the expertise of engineers who design clean-room facilities for Intel.
-Over the past 16 years there have been many advancements in technology and the engineering used to develop clean rooms.
+Since then, there have been decades worth of advancements in technology and the engineering used to develop clean rooms.

 Clinical Cases Begin